ch33nchan/rl-agents/PredPreyGrass-main/README.md

 The rewards returned by the environment are stored in a two-dimensional vector conform Farama's [Momaland](https://momaland.farama.org/) framework, which follows the standard [PettingZoo API](https://pettingzoo.farama.org/).
 This environment is a generalization of the single objective version described above and offers the opportunity to go beyond naively summing rewards and permits the possibility of implementing predefined (possibly non-linear) utility functions for every seperate learning agent.

 ## Emergent Behaviors
-Training the single onbjective environment [**mo_predpregrass_v0.py**](https://github.com/doesburg11/PredPreyGrass/tree/main/predpreygrass/envs/_mo_predpreygrass_v0) with the PPO algorithm is an example of how elaborate behaviors can emerge from simple rules in agent-based models.
+Training the single onbjective environment [**mo_predpregrass_v0.py**] with the PPO algorithm is an example of how elaborate behaviors can emerge from simple rules in agent-based models.
 In the above displayed MARL example, rewards for learning agents are solely obtained by reproduction.
-So all other reward options are set to zero in the [environment configuration](https://github.com/doesburg11/PredPreyGrass/blob/main/predpreygrass/envs/_so_predpreygrass_v0/config/so_config_predpreygrass.py).
+So all other reward options are set to zero in the [environment configuration].
 Despite these relative sparse reward structure, maximizing these rewards results in elaborate emerging behaviors such as:
 - Predators hunting Prey
 - Prey finding and eating grass
 - Predators hovering around grass to catch Prey